sethgis/Wind-Erosion-Modelling/source/Forest Products Generation/Forest Canopy Density.rst

-Where, the Advanced Vegetation Index (AVI), like many vegetation index, gives precedence to the areas with healthier vegetation as compraed to the areas with scarce or novegetation.
+Where, the Advanced Vegetation Index (AVI), like many vegetation index, gives precedence to the areas with healthier vegetation as compraed to the areas with scarce or no vegetation.
 The AVI was computed as shown in the equation below.

 .. math::